arramus/A21-OutbackRoadies/Mods/Readme.txt

 EndZ Devs - Thee Legion and May Red for bringing the Poco Vehicles and Australian animals through the whole Unity process.
 FluffyPanda - Created and further customised the 10K Australia World for Outback Roadies.
 Syco54645 - A19 Farming where seedlings remain when crops are harvested.
+SpecBytes Gaming - SpecBytes and Cemblack for the initial request, and content localisation advice.
 NPC Mod Team - Sphereii, Xyth, and the whole NPC Mod Team for 0-Score and 0-XNPCCore to help power the entities and other quality of life additions.
 Oakraven - Quality of Life additions from Oakraven Collection assets.
 KhaineGB - Quality of Life additions with multiple integrated modlets.